Yrjö Suontausta

 Yrjö Erland Suontausta (9 December 1901 - 11 May 1952) was a Finnish jurist, politician and footballer, born in Turku.
 He was a member of the Parliament of Finland from 1945 to 1947, representing the National Progressive Party.
 He was a member of the Supreme Court of Finland from 1947 until his death in 1952.
+He played as a forward for Turun Palloseura.